Pricing Book a Demo

 It is important to note that although this update has been referred to as “RoHS 3”, the directive is still officially under the header of RoHS 2.
 This is because the addition of the four phthalates was not a recast of the directive and did not fundamentally change the regulation.
 However, an official update of the directive is expected in the coming years.
 This will add additional requirements, and remove others based on evaluations of RoHS 2.

-RoHS 2 Electronics Solution
+RoHS 2 Software

 Compliance with RoHS 2 is a complex process with many moving parts and changing requirements.
 This process is complicated further as regions outside of the EU adopt similar legislation, such as Korea RoHS and United Arab Emirates (UAE) RoHS.